dsasmblr/game-hacking/README.md

 **File Format Parser** | [QuickBMS](http://aluigi.altervista.org/quickbms.htm) | [Freeware] *An extensive tool that parses file formats and extracts/reimports files and archives.*
 **PE Inspector** | [CFF Explorer](http://www.ntcore.com/exsuite.php) | [Freeware] *Features include dependency walking, disassembly, hex editing, signature scanning/management, special fields description and modification (.NET supported), import adding, extension support, scripting, and more.*
 **Firmware/File Analyzer** | [Binwalk](https://github.com/ReFirmLabs/binwalk) | [Open Source] *Binwalk is a fast, easy to use tool for analyzing, reverse engineering, and extracting firmware images.
 Also extremely useful for game analysis (finding/extracting images from resources, etc.).*
 **Text/Binary Pattern Scanner** | [YARA](https://github.com/virustotal/yara) | [Open Source] *Create descriptions of, and rules based on, textual or binary patterns.
-Excellent for creating custom rules for tasks like identifying resources in a game, game engine and version being used for a game, etc. See [YARA GUI](https://github.com/sigint9/yaragui) for a Windows GUI front-end.*
+Excellent for creating custom rules for tasks like identifying resources in a game, game engine and version being used for a game, etc. See [YARA GUI](https://github.com/sigint9/yaragui) for a Windows GUI front-end.
+Also, see [yarGen](https://github.com/Neo23x0/yarGen) for a YARA rule generator.*

 ### Libraries, Frameworks, Plugins/Add-ons/Extensions, Etc.